Morwenn/cpp-sort/docs/Benchmarks.md

 ![Benchmark slow O(n log n) sorts over different patterns for std::deque<double>](https://i.imgur.com/Viu13nj.png)

 The analysis is pretty simple here:
 * Most of the algorithms in this category are slow, but exhibit a good adaptiveness with most kinds of patterns.
 It isn't all that surprising since I specifically found them in literature about adaptive sorting.
 * `poplar_sort` is slower for `std::vector` than for `std::deque`, which makes me suspect a codegen issue somewhere.
 * As a result `smooth_sort` and `poplar_sort` beat each other depending on the type of the collection to sort.
 * Slabsort has an unusual graph: it seems that even for shuffled data it might end up beating `heap_sort` when the collection grows big enough.

-# Bidirectional iterables
+# Bidirectional collections

 Sorting algorithms that handle non-random-access iterators are often second class citizens, but **cpp-sort** still provides a few ones.
 The most interesting part is that we can see how generic sorting algorithms perform compared to algorithms such as [`std::list::sort`][std-list-sort] which are aware of the data structure they are sorting.